beitzelorg/beitzelorg.workspace/source/_posts/Dynamic-Time-Warping-an-F-Implementation.md

 {% endcodeblock %}

-Now it is time time implement the algorithm.
+Now it is time to implement the algorithm.
 This is mostly a copy paste directly off of the wikipedia page.
 I just need to do minor F# translation.

 {% codeblock lang:fsharp %}
 // Distance calculation between 2 points